 A vehicle’s onboard HVAC system allows mechanics to lock in the temperature at a standard setpoint, much like in a home HVAC system.
 If an operator feels the bus temperature is too hot or not hot enough, they can override the setpoint onboard the vehicle.
 Sometimes, even though the temperature is set to what should feel comfortable, the HVAC unit may not be putting enough heat into the bus to accurately reach the setpoint.
 This could be due to a bad compressor or other mechanical issues within the HVAC unit itself.
 On buses with intake and outtake temperature sensors, AVM can report on that sensor data to determine whether an HVAC unit is putting out enough heat in the winter, or cool air in the summer.
 This allows maintenance teams to see at a glance where potentially bad HVAC units are within their fleet and perform the appropriate preventative maintenance before the customer complaints begin.

-Vehicle Health Monitoring Solutions
+Vehicle Health Monitoring Solutions from Clever Devices

 AVM gives agencies the tools and technology needed to diagnose and triage buses instantly, saving time and labor costs.
 Learn more about how AVM can help your agency employ a more proactive maintenance strategy.